Michael launches his own company MJJ PRODUCTIONS with Bill Bray & Miko Brando as first employees.

 Frank Russo files a $20 millions lawsuit against the Jacksons for going back on their verbal agreement to make him manager of the Victory Tour.

-The whole Jackson family gather to host a surprise party to honour Katherine at the Bistro Garden .
+May 4 : The whole Jackson family gather to host a surprise party to honour Katherine at the Bistro Garden in Beverly Hills .
 Michael offers her a Rolls Royce!

 Michael meets with other supporters of Camp Good Times in Malibu such as OJ Simpson, Dustin Hoffman, David Soul, Neil Diamond & Richard Chamberlain.

-Jackie cheats on Enid with Paula Abdul who drives over him which causes a knee injury and prevents him for participating to the Victory Tour.
+June 22 : When Enid finds out that Jackie cheated on her with Paula Abdul, she drives over him which causes a knee injury and prevents him for participating to the Victory Tour.

-Janet joins the cast of musical TV show “Fame” on NBC.
+July : Janet joins the cast of musical TV show “Fame” on NBC.
 She plays the part of Cleo Hewitt.
-She also records a second album for A&M.
+She also starts recording a second album for A&M.

 LaToya’s 3rd studio album titled “Heart Don’t Lie” is released by Epic Records.